-Below, both installation variants of attaching an MIQ module to the Universal Transmitter are described.
+Both installation variants of the attachment of an MIQ module on the DIQ/S 182 XT-4 is described in the following.
 The assembly of further MIQ modules is carried out analogously.
 To dismantle a stack, proceed in the reverse order to mounting.